Our nurses and training

 We have developed online resources so staff can access information and update sessions as and when they need them.

-These resources are available at all times within our online classroom, Learn and Develop @ Marie Curie, and are based on self-directed study.
+These resources are available at all times within our online classroom and are based on self-directed study.

 Resources are designed mainly for staff providing care to patients and many of these sessions involve an assessment at the end.